 This tour will take you around the mountain roads of the Carpathians and into the heart of Transylvania.
 On the way, you can get the chance to see the facets of traditional Romania, unspoiled by the vices of our times.

-During the second day, the trip will continue through Sighisoara, with the aim to experience more of the wonders this medieval city has to offer.
+On the second day, the trip will continue through Sighisoara, with the aim to experience more of the wonders this medieval city has to offer.
 Afterward, the final destination of the tour consists of a visit to Bran Castle.

 People may visit Romania for the Legend of Dracula, yet they’ll remember it for its beauty.

 If you want to truly experience Romania in all its glory, then this tour is the perfect choice for you.
-After all, authentic Romania begins with the rural landscapes and villages.
+After all, authentic Romania begins with rural landscapes and villages.

 This tour aims at taking you on a journey far away from the bustling atmosphere of the Romanian cities and getting you closer to the traditional lifestyle.

-Not only that, but you will get the chance to experience life as it was back in the olden days – you will be a guest in the traditional village mansions, try traditional dishes and get to see old customs up front.
+Not only that, but you will get the chance to experience life as it was back in the olden days – you will be a guest in the traditional village mansions, try traditional dishes, and get to see old customs upfront.